 VCE Outdoor and Environment Studies Units 3 & 4

-This unit considers the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
+The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
 Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.